 “Anyway,” I told Henry after taking a big breath because you’ve probably never heard me tell a story but I get really excited and start speed-talking.
 “Hubert ‘won’ and Mike got so pissed!”

 Henry took his eyes off the road long enough to toss me a concerned frown.

 “I KNOW RIGHT??”
 I screamed, but turns out, Henry was frowning about the part where I brought my frog to play mini-golf.

 (Seriously though, Mike was SO ANGRY and I remember fighting about it for the rest of the night because that’s the kind of great fucking boy I was dating, and this is not a domestic violence joke but the truth: I probably for sure dodged a bullet by getting out of that relationship.)

 Later that week, I felt inspired to dig around my old stuff to see if I still had the scorecard because, since mini golf was our game, I kept all that shit.
 And yep, still have it, stapled to a journal that he and I shared which honestly gave me PTSD-shakes when I opened it so I should probably burn it or drop-kick it off a bridge but: the environment, and also, I am a memorabilia packrat.

 Don’t ask why I called myself “Bitch” other than I was 17 & dumb and also a pretty big bitch.

 At work earlier this week, I was telling Todd this story because he LOVES Vintage Erin yarns.

 “Oh, I believe you!”
 Todd laughed.
-“Taking a frog to play mini golf definitely sounds like something you would do.”
-He then went on to say that he’s also not surprised that I a mini golf maniac, since there is always something I’m 100% gung-ho about.
+“Taking a frog to play mini-golf definitely sounds like something you would do.”
+He then went on to say that he’s also not surprised that I was a mini-golf maniac, since there is always something I’m 100% gung-ho about.

 And oh boy, was I gung-ho about mini-golf.
 Now I can barely stand it.